arungudelli/angularjswiki/content/en/material/tooltip/index.md

 2. hide
 3. toggle

-### matTooltip show
+### mat Tooltip show

-matTooltip show method accepts the show tooltip delay as a parameter.
+mat Tooltip show method accepts the show tooltip delay as a parameter.

 delay will be in milli seconds if there is no parameter passed then delay will 0ms or defaults to tooltip-delay-show.

-### matTooltip hide
+### mat Tooltip hide

-matTooltip hide method accepts the hide tooltip delay as a parameter.
+mat Tooltip hide method accepts the hide tooltip delay as a parameter.

 delay will be in milli seconds if there is no parameter passed then delay will 0ms or defaults to tooltip-delay-hide.

-### matTooltip toggle
+### mat Tooltip toggle

 Used to toggle the tooltip

 We will understand these methods further using a simple example.

-Add `matTooltip` to the host element. and then add a template reference(#tooltip) to matTooltip as shown below.
+Add `mat Tooltip` to the host element. and then add a template reference(#tooltip) to matTooltip as shown below.

 ```
     <button mat-raised-button #tooltip="matTooltip"